YuLab-SMU/MicrobiotaProcess/README.md

 index and provides functions to visualize rarefaction curves.
 Moreover, it also supports visualizing the abundance of taxonomy of samples.
 And It also provides functions to perform the PCA, PCoA and hierarchical cluster analysis.
-More importantly, MicrobiotaProcess also provides a method for the biomarker discovery of metagenome or other datasets.
+In addition, MicrobiotaProcess also provides a method for the biomarker discovery of metagenome or other datasets.

 ## :writing\_hand: Authors